 - 1. With the syntax iptest all.
 This runs our entire test suite by calling this script (with different arguments) recursively.
 This causes modules and package to be tested in different processes, using nose or trial where appropriate. - 2.
-With the regular nose syntax, like iptest IPython -- -vvs.
+With the regular nose syntax, like iptest -vvs IPython.
 In this form the script simply calls nose, but with special command line flags and plugins loaded.
-Options after -- are passed to nose.